-We transact business globally in multiple currencies and have foreign currency risks related to our revenue, costs of revenue and operating expenses currently primarily the New Taiwan Dollar.
+We transact business globally in multiple currencies and have foreign currency risks related to our revenue, costs of revenue and operating expenses which are currently primarily denominated in NTD.
 In addition, a portion of our costs and expenses have been, and we anticipate will continue to be, denominated in foreign currencies.
 Moreover, while we did not engage in hedging activities intended to offset the impact of currency translation exposure historically other than certain limited natural hedge positions, it is impossible to predict or eliminate such impact.
 As a result, our operating results may be harmed.

-Currently, our operations denominated in NTD have provided and are expected to continue to provide a materially significant portion of our consolidated revenues and expenses that we report in U.S. Dollars.
+Currently, more than 90% of our operations are denominated in NTD and our operations denominated in NTD are expected to continue to account for a material portion of our consolidated revenues and expenses that we report in U.S. Dollars.
 As a result, our consolidated revenues and expenses are affected and will continue to be affected by changes in the U.S. Dollars against NTD and other major foreign currencies.
 Fluctuations in the U.S. Dollars may impact the amount of total assets, liabilities, earnings and cash flows that we report for our subsidiaries upon the translation of these amounts into U.S. Dollars.
 In particular, the strengthening of the U.S. Dollar generally will reduce the reported amount of NTD denominated monetary assets and liabilities, total revenue and total expense that we translate into U.S. Dollars and report in our consolidated financial statements for and as of the end of each reporting period.
-For example, the U.S. Dollars have appreciated approximately 12.7% against the NTD in 2022.
-As a result of this exchange rate change only, our full year 2022 revenue reported was negatively impacted by approximately \$26.0 million compared to what we would have reported if foreign exchange rates had remained constant with the average rate in each of the comparable quarters of 2021.